JabRef/jabref/README.md

 ### Cite

-- Native BibTeX and Biblatex support
+- Native BibTeX and Bib latex support
-- Cite-as-you-write functionality for external applications such as Emacs, Kile, LyX, Texmaker, TeXstudio, Vim and WinEdt.
+- Cite-as-you-write functionality for external applications such as Emacs, Kile, LyX, Text maker, TeXstudio, Vim and WinEdt.
 - Format references using one of thousands of built-in citation styles or create your own style
 - Support for Word and LibreOffice/OpenOffice for inserting and formatting citations

 ### Share

 - Many built-in export options or create your export format
-- Library is saved as a simple text file and thus it is easy to share with others via Dropbox and is version-control friendly
+- Library is saved as a simple text file, and thus it is easy to share with others via Dropbox and is version-control friendly
 - Work in a team: sync the contents of your library via a SQL database

 ## Installation